anhbanhieucode/Vector_robot_recreation/README.md

 **A DIY open-source recreation of the Anki Vector robot, powered by modern AI.**

-This project aims to replicate and enhance the capabilities of the Vector robot using off-the-shelf hardware (ESP32-CAM) and a powerful Python backend.
+This project aims to replicate the capabilities of the Vector robot using off-the-shelf hardware (ESP32-CAM) and a powerful Python backend.
 It features **"Shadow,"** a witty AI assistant capable of real-time object detection, depth estimation, and natural language conversation with emotional context.
+The LLM is taken from Ollama 3 API.

 ---